My grandfather’s old TRANS-OCEANIC shortwave radio (with tubes) still works great

-The span of frequencies which are used for shortwave broadcasts and for HAM radio are split into ‘bands’.
+The span of frequencies which are used for shortwave broadcasts and for Ham radio are split into ‘bands’.
 They’re sometimes referred to as ‘meter bands’, as in the 40 meter band, the 31 meter band, the 20 meter band, and so on…

 The following is a list of the various ‘x’ meter bands, their associated frequencies, and a general description of what you might hear.